Master in Industrial Chemistry and Introduction to Chemical Research

 The objective of this subject is that at the end of the lectures you will be able to design four different approaches for the diagnosis of the virus in different settings in the developed or in the developing world.
 This four approaches will be described in a written project which will be used for your assessment:

-A confirmatory rapid diagnosis of Ebola hemorrhagic fever in an outbreak setting and assessment of patient viral load as a predictor of outcome.
+Approach 4.
+A confirmatory diagnosis of Ebola hemorrhagic fever in an outbreak setting and assessment of patient viral load as a predictor of outcome.

 Find general information about Ebola virus infection and diseases.
 Write a summary about the virus that will help us as an introduction for the project.